Back to blog

 Is Denver a good family destination?

 One of the best in the United States.
-Almost all museums have interactive areas for children, there are free urban parks, a zoo, botanical garden, water parks, a butterfly pavilion, and Meow Wolf.
+Almost all museums have interactive areas for children, and the city also has excellent family-specific stops such as the Children's Museum of Denver, plus free urban parks, Denver Zoo, botanical gardens, water parks, Butterfly Pavilion, and Meow Wolf.
 Day trips to Boulder, Golden, or Georgetown (with the train) are perfect for kids.
 The only thing to watch out for is the altitude — hydrate a lot.

 Do I need to rent a car in Denver?